sfigg/commercialization-public/docset/manufacture/desktop/add-drivers-langs-universal-apps-sxs.md

 1. Add languages, and Features On Demand to the Windows image.

     For packages with dependencies, make sure you install the packages in order.
-For example, to enable Cortana, install: **lp.cab**, then **–Basic**, then **–Fonts**, then **–TextToSpeech**, and then **–Speech**, in this order.
+For example, to enable Cortana, install: **Microsoft-Windows-Client-Language-Pack**, then **–Basic**, then **–Fonts**, then **–TextToSpeech**, and then **–Speech**, in this order.
 If you’re not sure of the dependencies, it’s OK to put them all in the same folder, and then add them all using the same DISM /Add-Package command.
 Not every region has fonts or capability packs for every feature.

     For example:

     ``` syntax
-    Dism /Add-Package /Image:"C:\mount\windows" /PackagePath="C:\Languages\fr-fr x64\lp.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-Basic-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-OCR-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-Handwriting-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-TextToSpeech-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-Speech-fr-fr-Package.cab" /LogPath=C:\mount\dism.log
+    Dism /Add-Package /Image:"C:\mount\windows" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-Client-Language-Pack_x64_fr-fr" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-Basic-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-OCR-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-Handwriting-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-TextToSpeech-fr-fr-Package.cab" /PackagePath="C:\Languages\fr-fr x64\Microsoft-Windows-LanguageFeatures-Speech-fr-fr-Package.cab" /LogPath=C:\mount\dism.log
     ```

 2. Verify that the language package is part of the image: